ajvargo/jquery.comboselect/README.md

-To set for legeacy compatibility, define the following after you include the plugin, but before you 'wire' it to anyting:
+To set for legeacy compatibility, define the following after you include the plugin, but before you 'wire' it to anything:

     jQuery.fn.comboselect.defaults = {
+        sort: 'both',
         addremall : false,
 		    addbtn: ' &gt; ',
         rembtn: ' &lt; ',